Geeksfino/finclip-neuron/README.md

 ## 10. Context (overview)

+Context is one of the most important designs of the NeuronKit SDK.
+It continuously collects relevant mobile device and in‑app signals to accompany user intent so your agent can understand situation, safety posture, and preferences.
+This is part of modern context engineering for agent systems.

-NeuronKit can enrich each outbound message with device and app context to help your PDP make better decisions.
+NeuronKit enriches each outbound message with device and app context to help your PDP make better decisions.
 Highlights:

 - Register Context Providers when creating `NeuronKitConfig` to emit values on send, by TTL, or on app foreground.
 - Context is delivered via a typed `DeviceContext` plus an `additionalContext: [String: String]` map for coarse signals.